John Found Dip. Chem., C. Chem., MRACI, MAICD

 These compounds have found recent favour and have excellent safety profiles.

-Those moving out of favour recently and considered “bad” are the formaldehyde donors, these additives are not toxic to bacteria on their own right but gradually break down to form small amounts of formaldehyde which is cytotoxic.
-Even though the amount of formaldehyde is exceedingly small and considered safe by most regulators for its purpose, its carcinogenic profile would suggest that it is not preferred.
+Those moving out of favour recently and considered “bad” are the formaldehyde donors, these additives are not toxic to bacteria in their own right but gradually break down to form small amounts of formaldehyde which is cytotoxic.
+Even though the amount of formaldehyde is exceedingly small and considered safe by most regulators for its purpose, its potentially carcinogenic profile in large regular doses would suggest that it is not the preferred ingredient.
 There are at least 42 of these compounds and they have almost unpronounceable names such as:

 - Imidazolidinyl urea